 Fertilizer & pH Cycling – Don’t Acidify ALL THE TIME

-My Watering Routine follows two acidic waterings, followed by two non-acidified waterings.
+My watering routine is currently to alternate between one acidified watering and one non-acidified watering.
+I withhold any fertilizer on the 4th watering that.
 Sometimes I use different fertilizers (12-8-8 in the spring, 20-20-20 in the fall, by typically I use MSU orchid fertilzer for all my plants).
 This is the monthly cycle I follow:

 - Acidified water (to 5.8pH) + fertilizer 1/2tsp